doxeylab/doxeylab-website/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

 Our lab is located in the [Department of Biology](https://uwaterloo.ca/biology/), at the [University of Waterloo](https://uwaterloo.ca/).
+We are also affiliated with the [Cheriton School of Computer Science](https://cs.uwaterloo.ca/) and the [Department of Medicine](https://healthsci.mcmaster.ca/medicine/) at [McMaster University](https://www.mcmaster.ca/).

 {%
   include link.html